kyma-project/kyma/docs/application-connector/docs/032-gs-create-remote-environment.md

 type: Getting Started
 ---

 The Remote Environment Controller provisions and de-provisions the necessary deployments for the created Remote Environment (RE).
-The controller creates all Remote Environments in the `kyma-integration` Namespace.
+The controller creates all Remote Environment Custom Resources in the `kyma-integration` Namespace.

 >**NOTE:** A Remote Environment represents a single connected external solution.